dotnet-websharper/docs/v4.1/fsharp/sitelets.md

     // Returned Content:    (determined by Sitelet.Infer)
     ```

-* Union types are encoded as a path segment identifying the case, followed by segments for the arguments (see the example above).
+* Union types are encoded as a path segment (or none or multiple) identifying the case, followed by segments for the arguments (see the example above).

     ```fsharp
     type EndPoint = string option